Biographies of the greatest mathematicians are in separate files by birth year:

 Desargues invented projective geometry and found the relationship among conic sections which inspired Blaise Pascal.
 Among several ingenious and rigorously proven theorems are Desargues' Involution Theorem and his Theorem of Homologous Triangles.
 Desargues was also a noted architect and inventor: he produced an elaborate spiral staircase, invented an ingenious new pump based on the epicycloid, and had the idea to use cycloid-shaped teeth in the design of gears.

 Desargues' projective geometry may have been too creative for his time; Descartes admired Desargues but was disappointed his friend didn't apply algebra to his geometric results as Descartes did; Desargues' writing was poor; and one of his best pupils (Blaise Pascal himself) turned away from math, so Desargues' work was largely ignored (except by Philippe de La Hire, Desargues' other prize pupil) until Poncelet rediscovered it almost two centuries later.
 (Copies of Desargues' own works surfaced about the same time.)
-For this reason, Desargues may not belong on our list, despite that he may have been among the greatest natural geometers ever.
+For this reason, Desargues may not belong in the Top 100, despite that he may have been among the greatest natural geometers ever.

 René Descartes (1596-1650) France